-Absent such a moratorium, unsecured creditors may therefore be able to disrupt a restructuring by obtaining and enforcing judgment on their claims.
-The Grand Court would however have jurisdiction to stay a writ action brought by a creditor in the Cayman Islands, pending the outcome of the restructuring.
+Without such a moratorium, unsecured creditors may therefore be able to disrupt a restructuring by obtaining and enforcing judgment on their claims.
+The Grand Court does, however, have jurisdiction to stay a writ action brought by a creditor in the Cayman Islands, pending the outcome of the restructuring.

-Absent the moratorium unsecured creditors would, in the alternative, be able to disrupt a restructuring by filing a winding up petition against the company.
-Although an unpaid creditor of an insolvent company is entitled to a winding up order ex debito justiciae, the making of a winding up order remains a matter for the Grand Court's discretion, and it might adjourn or dismiss the creditor's petition if other creditors were opposed to the winding up because of the proposed restructuring.
+In the absence of a moratorium, unsecured creditors would, alternatively, be able to disrupt a restructuring by filing a winding-up petition against the company.
+Although an unpaid creditor of an insolvent company is entitled to a winding-up order ex debito justitiae, the making of a winding-up order remains a matter for the Grand Court's discretion, and it might adjourn or dismiss the creditor's petition if other creditors are opposed to the winding-up because of the proposed restructuring.

-If a company is placed into official liquidation then the Grand Court does have the power, on the application of the liquidator or any creditor or shareholder, to stay the liquidation either altogether or for a limited time.
+If a company is placed into official liquidation, then the Grand Court does have the power, on the application of the liquidator or any creditor or shareholder, to stay the liquidation either altogether or for a limited time.
 This power is rarely exercised in practice, but a stay might be granted if the court was satisfied that it would result in a successful restructuring.

-5.4 Pre-Judgment Attachments
+5.4 Pre-judgment Attachments

-Although pre-judgment attachments are not strictly available in the Cayman Islands, Mareva injunctions (or freezing injunctions) are available as an interim remedy to a plaintiff who can show a good, arguable case and a real risk that, if the injunction is not granted, the defendant will remove the relevant assets from the jurisdiction or otherwise dissipate them.
+Although pre-judgment attachments are not strictly available in the Cayman Islands, Mareva (or freezing) injunctions are available as an interim remedy to a plaintiff who can show a good, arguable case and a real risk that, if the injunction is not granted, the defendant will remove the relevant assets from the jurisdiction or otherwise dissipate them.

-The commencement of the Grand Court (Amendment) Rules 2014 - and the corresponding changes implemented to the Grand Court Rules - has seen the jurisdiction of the court expanded so that an unsecured creditor is now able to apply for an interlocutory injunction against a defendant in relation to proceedings which: (i) have been or are to be commenced in a court outside of the Cayman Islands; and (ii) are capable of giving rise to a judgment which may be enforced in the Cayman Islands under any Cayman Islands statute or at common law.
+The commencement of the Grand Court (Amendment) Rules 2014 - and the corresponding changes implemented to the Grand Court Rules - has seen the jurisdiction of the court expanded so that an unsecured creditor is now able to apply for an interlocutory injunction against a defendant in relation to proceedings which, firstly, either have been or are about to be commenced in a court outside the Cayman Islands; and secondly, could give rise to a judgment which may be enforced in the Cayman Islands under any Cayman Islands statute or at common law.